-- Minimize close contact between students, staff, families and the broader community at arrival and departure through the following methods: - Designate routes for entry and exit, using as many entrances and exits as can be supervised appropriately to decrease crowding at entry and exit points. - Instruct drivers to remain in their vehicles, to the extent possible, when dropping off or picking up students.
-When in-person drop-off or pick-up is needed, only a single parent or caregiver may enter the facility to pick up or drop off the child and must wear a face mask. - Place markings on the ground to facilitate physical distancing of six feet or more at all school entry and exit points.
+- Minimize close contact between students, staff, families and the broader community at arrival and departure through the following methods: - Designate routes for entry and exit, using as many entrances and exits as can be supervised appropriately to decrease crowding at entry and exit points. - It is recommended for some situations(COVID-19 exposures) to Instruct drivers to remain in their vehicles, to the extent possible, when dropping off or picking up students.
+When inperson drop-off or pick-up is needed, only a single parent or caregiver may enter the facility to pick up or drop off the child and must wear a face mask. - It is recommended to place markings on the ground to facilitate physical distancing of six feet or more at all school entry and exit points.